 You mention Instagram.
 Your feed is inspiring.
 Is this your biggest draw for new business?

 Thanks very much!
 Because my job is so visual – and because most of my clients sell their work online – Instagram is the ideal place to market my business.
-I set up a dedicated studio account (@hollyboothstudio) a couple of years ago, so I could showcase both my services, but also shout about the amazing products I get to see on a daily basis.
+I set up a dedicated studio account (@hollyboothstudio) a couple of years ago, so I could showcase both my services, but also shout about the fantastic products I get to see daily.

 I do also put a lot of effort into my personal account (@hollyphotobooth).
 I mean, there are a lot of photos of my dogs, but I also enjoy shooting images specifically for that account, without having to think about a client brief.